fairlearn/fairlearn/docs/user_guide/assessment.rst

-In a typical fairness assessment, each row of input data will have an associated group label :math:`g \in G`, and we will want to know how the metric behaves for each :math:`g`.
+In a typical fairness assessment, each row of input data will have an associated group label :math:`g \in G`, and we will want to know how the metric behaves for each group :math:`g`.
 To help with this, Fairlearn provides a class that takes an existing (ungrouped) metric function, like from :module:`sklearn.metrics`, and applies it to each group within a set of data.